 Depending on your backyard, there are a few other areas to consider for safety sake.

 - Check the ground and yard for any holes or loose concrete.
 Fill up these spots to prevent twisted ankles or to prevent difficulty with lawn maintenance.

 - If you are planning an outdoor project like a new fence or pouring a patio, check with your local utility company to avoid hitting underground power and gas lines.

 - Any garden or lawn tools should be locked in a shed where they are properly secured.

 McMahon Services and Construction

 Since 1954, McMahon Services and Construction has built and maintained a reputation second to none in the Home Services and Restoration Industry.
 What began over 55 years ago as a Home Services company has evolved into a Premier Disaster Restoration Company, including black mold removal service.
-We hold a “Preferred Contractor” status by many Insurance Industry Leaders, and that is no easy task!
-To achieve “Preferred Contractor” status, we must provide the following:
+We hold a “Preferred Contractor” status by many Insurance Industry Leaders.
+We achieve this by having:

 - Certified/Trained employees by the IICRC

 - Quick response time to mitigate the situation